 A bit about me.

 I do research and try to understand the world through it.
 I'm lead researcher Independent Research Solutions.
 It does brilliant work.
-I lecture at the University of Canterbury.
+I'm a senior lecturer at the University of Canterbury.
 I am a trustee for the New Zealand Public Interest Project and also a firefighter (SFF) at Station 28 in Sumner.
-I believe in science and rationality and feel that the Enlightenment is the most important period of human history, except for when we developed the opposable thumb.
+I believe in science and rationality and believe the Enlightenment is the most important period of human history, except for when we developed the opposable thumb.
 That was pretty big.
 I wrote Patched the History of Gangs in New Zealand.
 It was a finalist for best non fiction book in the New Zealand Book Awards in 2013.
 It won People's Choice (thanks people).
-I also won a Canon media award for best blogger in 2015 and currently write a column for the New Zealand Herald.
-Greg Newbold and I have a textbook coming out this year titled Criminal Justice: A New Zealand Introduction.
+I also won a Canon media award for best blogger in 2015 and I write a column for the New Zealand Herald.
+Greg Newbold and I recently edited Criminal Justice: A New Zealand Introduction.
 My next book is in the making and is tentatively titled Murder: A New Zealand History.
 It's going to be epic.
 You can follow gangs here and murder here.
 You can follow me on Twitter and Facebook too.
 That's all.